JEFF7712/homelab/README.md

 This homelab uses a GitOps-style pipeline so all infrastructure changes flow through Git and deploy automatically to the server.

-The server itself is never edited directly.
-All changes occur through Git commits.
+The server itself is never edited directly and all changes occur through Git commits.

 ### How It Works